garrettdashnelson/bostonography/src/pages/syllabus.md

 * **Mon, Apr 10**
  * 📖 Reading: Gupta, et al, "Examining Map Projections and Distortions Using Geospatial Web Tools," and Bishop, "A Primer on Graphic Representation" **PDFs on Canvas**
 * **Wed, Apr 12**
+    * 👋 Visit to BPL: Andy Woodruff, co-founder of [_Bostonography_](https://bostonography.com) blog and 2023 LMEC Designer-in-Residence

 #### Week 14: Conclusion